Gering fifth grade students learn flag etiquette

 “At Geil, … our fifth graders are in charge of the flag at the end of the day, so that’s why they needed to know how to how to do it (fold the flag),” Morris said.
 “And that’s what he (Kramer) said would be really great to teach them how to do it because they would bring it in all wrapped up (wrong).”

 Morris knew Kramer since he had grandkids at Geil.
-He and other members of the Sons of the American Legion have been participating at the school’s Veterans Day program, and one year he said he was handed a flag folded backwards.
+He and other members of the Sons of the American Legion have been participating at the school’s Veterans Day program.
+One year, he said he was handed a flag folded backwards.
 He told Morris that he didn’t want to disrespect the veterans in attendance by showing a backwards-folded flag.

 “I said, ‘I cannot go out there in front of the veterans with this flag the way it is,’” he said.
 “She goes, ‘Well, would you teach our kids how to fold the flags?’”